Vulvar Cancer: The Basics

 To guide treatment, vulvar cancer is "staged."
 This stage is based on:

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
+Stages go from stage I (one, smallest and most confined tumors) to stage IV (four, tumors that have spread to other parts of the body, also called metastatic cancer).
 The stage and type of vulvar cancer will guide your treatment plan.

 Often, these treatments are used:

-- Surgery can be used to remove the cancer.
+- Surgery to remove as much of the cancer as possible.

-- Radiation, the use of high energy x-rays to kill cancer cells, can be used.
+- Radiation, which is the use of high energy x-rays to kill cancer cells.

-- Chemotherapy, the use of medications to kill cancer cells, can be given.
+- Chemotherapy, which is the use of medications to kill cancer cells.

 This article is a basic guide to vulvar cancer.
 You can learn more about your type of vulvar cancer and treatment by using the links below.